chambliss/foodbert/README.md

 **Performance**

-The model performs best on the Ingredient tag.
+The model performs best on the Ingredient tag, reaching over 90% relaxed precision and over 75% relaxed recall.
 Products were not common in the training data, and thus have significantly worse performance.

 If you have a production use case in mind for this, the model should perform well enough (with some data cleaning) to systematically extract ingredients, but I would not recommend using the Product results for production use cases at the moment.